THE CONSTITUTION OF THE ROVER MOTOR CYCLE CLUB

 8 The ENGLISH copy of the Constitution will be recognised as the official copy.

-9.1 Voting at the Annual General Meeting for the election of officers will be by ballot.
-All other voting at the Annual General Meeting will be by show of hands unless otherwise decided upon at the meeting.
+9.1 Voting at the Annual General Meeting or SGM for the election of officers will be by secret paper ballot or by electronic voting mediums.
+All other voting at the Annual General Meeting or SGM will be by show of hands unless otherwise decided upon at the meeting.

 10.1 Notwithstanding the provisions made in this Constitution, Committee Meetings will be held monthly, seven (7) clear days notice of intention to hold such meeting to be given to Committee Members.